-These cards are useful for students from middle school to adults in:
+These cards are useful for middle school students through adults in:

 - Leadership training

 - Interfaith dialogues

-People all over the world have had a chance to interact with the cards and found them useful for personal meditation, historical education and as an “icebreaker” tool to get people thinking about social justice (they also make great graduation gifts!).
-The cards include original photos from Gandhi’s life and the Indian Independence Movement on the front, and historical information and interactive prompts on the back.
+People all over the world have had a chance to interact with our cards and have found them useful for personal meditation, historical education and as an “icebreaker” tool to get people thinking about social justice (they also make great graduation gifts!).
+The cards include original photos from Gandhi’s life and the Indian Independence Movement on the front, and historical information, and interactive prompts on the back.

 Our goal is to increase people’s understanding about nonviolence in a way that is informative, interactive, and inspirational by communicating the message of hope and peace that Gandhi fought so hard to achieve in his brilliant lifetime.

 We love to receive stories and pictures of our Gandhi Cards in action.
 Have some to share?
 Email them to email@example.com.

 Check out photos of the Gandhi Cards around the world below!

 The students in Shanghai translated Gandhi Decks into Chinese as part of an English as a second language program, learning nonviolence and developing linguistic skills in the process.